A combination theorem for hierarchically quasiconvex subgroups, and application to geometric subgroups of mapping class groups: Introduction

-Given a group $G$ and two subgroups $A,B\le G$, it is natural to ask what the subgroup $\langle A, B\rangle_G$ generated by $A$ and $B$ looks like, and in particular if it is isomorphic to the \emph{amalgamated free product} $A *_{C} B.$ In this paper, we prove an amalgamation theorem for when $A$ and $B$ are subgroups of any group $G$ acting “nicely” on a \emph{hierarchical space} (see Definition~\ref{defn:Hierarchical_space} below).
-This class includes all relatively hyperbolic groups, and all hierarchically hyperbolic groups in the sense of Behrstock, Hagen, and Sisto \cite{HHS_II} (such as mapping class groups of finite-type surfaces, many $3$-manifold groups, many Coxeter and Artin groups, compact special groups\ldots).
+\footnote{Keywords: Mapping class groups, hierarchically hyperbolic groups, quasiconvex subgroups\\MSC classification: 20F65 (Primary) 57K20, 51F30 (Secondary)} Given a group $G$ and two subgroups $A,B\le G$, it is natural to ask what the subgroup $\langle A, B\rangle_G$ generated by $A$ and $B$ looks like, and in particular if it is isomorphic to the \emph{amalgamated free product} $A *_{C} B.$ In this paper, we prove an amalgamation theorem for when $A$ and $B$ are subgroups of any group $G$ acting “nicely” on a \emph{hierarchical space} (see Definition~\ref{defn:Hierarchical_space} below).
+This class includes all relatively hyperbolic groups, and all \emph{hierarchically hyperbolic groups} (HHG) in the sense of Behrstock, Hagen, and Sisto \cite{HHS_II} (such as mapping class groups of finite-type surfaces, many $3$-manifold groups, many Coxeter and Artin groups, compact special groups\ldots).
 We give here a special case of the result, postponing the full statement to Section~\ref{sec:amalgamation}:

 \begin{thmintro} Let $(G,\frakS)$ be a hierarchically hyperbolic group, let $A, B\le G$ be subgroups and let $C=A\cap B$.
 Suppose that there exists a constant $M\ge 0$ and a domain $Y_a\in \frakS$ for every $a\in (A\cup B)-C$, such that the following hold: \begin{enumerate}[label=(\Roman*)] \item $\max\left\{\diam_{Y_a}(Cx_0), \diam_{Y_a}(aCx_0)\right\}\le M/10$; \item $\dist_{Y_a}(Cx_0, aCx_0)\ge M$; \item If $a\in A-C$ and $b\in B-C$, $Y_a\transverse aY_{b}$; \item In the same setting, $\dist_{Y_a}(Cx_0, bCx_0)\le M/10$. \end{enumerate} There exists $M_0\ge 0$, depending only on $(G,\frakS)$, such that, if $M\ge M_0$, then